 Governors and senators have bemoaned how difficult it is to find enough qualified volunteers who have the time to spend on important regulatory bodies.
-Senators have publicly asked the current governor and his predecessor to send down more nominees.
+Senators have publicly asked the current governor and his predecessors to send down more nominees.
 Officials in the past two administrations have said it is hard to find people willing to undergo the confirmation process and face possibly being grilled and verbally demeaned on television by senators, just to be an unpaid volunteer.

 Some senators have acknowledged this and many board volunteers are approved with little controversy.
 But a nominee never can know for sure what to expect and some are deterred from volunteering their services.

 Reluctance may be a factor.
 But there are many, many boards and commissions.
 They require hundreds of qualified volunteers culled from the tiny USVI population.
-And many boards have complex formulas requiring membership come from all three islands, along with other, more arcane demographic requirements.
+And many boards have complex formulas requiring members come from all three islands, along with other, more arcane demographic requirements.